modjs/mod/doc/tutorial/configuring-tasks.md

 Specifying both a task and target like `mod cat:foo` or `mod cat:bar` will process just the specified target's configuration, while running `mod cat` will iterate over _all_ targets, processing each in turn.

 ## Options
 Inside a task configuration, an `options` property may be specified to override built-in defaults.
-In addition, each target object self is `options` property which is specific to that target.
+In addition, each target object self has `options` property which is specific to that target.
 Target-level options will override task-level options.

 The `options` object is optional and may be omitted if not needed.